NikolajWild/PlaymakerAI/README.md

 - Input up to three of your favorite artists
 - Receive a curated list of recommended songs
 - Lightweight, fast, and easy to use
-- Built using HTML, Bootstrap 5, and JavaScript

 ---